 Wood-burning stove pros

-- More efficient than an open fire: most of the heat from an open fire is actually lost up the chimney, while most wood-burning stoves have efficiencies of between 60% and 80%.
+- More efficient than an open fire Most of the heat from an open fire is actually lost up the chimney, while most wood-burning stoves are 60% to 80% efficient.
+This means that 80% of the energy will heat up your room and 20% will be lost through the chimney.
+That's less efficient than a gas or electric stove or fire, though

-- Different fuel options: as well as traditional log burners, you can also choose from multi-fuel or wood pellet stoves, so you can pick a model that suits your needs.
+- Different fuel options As well as traditional log burners, you can also choose from multi-fuel or wood pellet stoves.
+Make sure to only burn approved fuels, particularly wood with a moisture content of less than 20%.

 Find out more about the difference between wood-burning stoves and multi-fuel stoves.